joaquingalang/mafia-2d-sprite-movement-and-animation/README.md

 Start your pygame journey now by following this tutorial by [Clear Code](https://youtu.be/8OMghdHP-zs?si=tVvFZrbNsUCItr1h)!

+The sprite pack used for the demonstration was made by 0x72 and can be found [here](https://0x72.itch.io/dungeontileset-ii)!

 HOW TO RUN:
 1. To run the game, make sure that you have pygame installed.
 2. You can install pygame by navigating to the terminal and typing `pip install pygame`.